souravsarkar034/account-management/README.md

 | POST    | `/api/transactions`    | Perform a debit/credit transaction |
 | POST    | `/api/transfer`        | Transfer funds between accounts |
 | GET     | `/api/transactions/pdf` | Download PDF transaction statement |

+## API Rate Limiting

+To prevent API abuse, rate limiting has been implemented.
+The API allows a maximum of **30 requests per minute** per user.
+This limit can be adjusted in the `api.php` route file or the `throttle` middleware settings.

 ## License